Prag8855/aab/content/guides/unemployment-benefits.md

 **[Register as unemployed](https://www.arbeitsagentur.de/arbeitslos-melden/)** - Agentur für Arbeit

 Do this in your last 3 months of work, and **before your second day of unemployment**.
 If you don't register on time, you lose 1 week of unemployment benefits as a punishment (15% of your monthly income).[^4]

+After you register as unemployed, you get an in-person appointment at the *Jobcenter*.
+You must prepare and bring many documents.[^18] They might not speak English, so you should bring a translator.
+I recommend [Red Tape Translation](/out/red-tape-translation).

 ## Receiving unemployment benefits